William J. Hazzard, Esq.

 Fees & Policies

-Bill's hourly rate is $400.00 divided evenly among the participants.
-There is a three (3) hour minimum charge.
+Bill's hourly rate is $450.00.
+The rate is divided evenly among the participants.
+There is a three (3) hour minimum charge for both mediation and arbitration services.

 There is no cancellation fee if you cancel more than 48 hours in advance.
 Within 48 hours, the three (3) hour minimum charge is the cancellation fee.
 Please notify Bill as soon as possible if you need to cancel so that he can schedule something else in place of the mediation or arbitration.